Instructors are listed ALPHABETICALLY by FIRST NAME. Not all are teaching this Fall, but many have created our “on-demand” videos.

 Mitchell Branget is a passionate, Canadian writer, director, special effects/makeup artist, and production designer.
 Mitch has 7 years of experience working with children as a gymnastics coach and camp counsellor.
-He is currently in the Masters program studying Cinema Production at the University Windsor.
-There he has written and directed a number of Internationally award winning short films such as Die Kriste: The Crate, and Dreamer’s Journey and has also worked as a special effects artist on over 15 films.
+He is currently in the Master’s program studying Cinema Production at the University Windsor.
+There he has written and directed several Internationally award-winning short films such as Die Kriste: The Crate and Dreamer’s Journey and has also worked as a special effects artist on over 15 films.
 Mitchell is currently running a local media production company called New Way Media Productions which specializes in commercial ads, wedding videos, music videos, live event recording, and short films.

 Nicole is a 2015 graduate from the University of Michigan’s Screen Arts and Cultures department, with a concentration in production, and also holds a BFA in Theatre Performance from the school.
 Nicole served as the Director of the Film Camp For Kids & Youth in its initial four years of operation.
 She currently works in LA as a freelancer in film editing and acting, as well as in Windsor as part of the MANAN Media Team.
 Nicole has worked on films that have been selected for Film Festivals as well as written and directed films and stage productions.
 She worked as a P.A. on Windsor’s hit local feature film, The Birder, produced by The Dot Film Company.